 Clearwater, FL 33763

-The Medical Assisting Program at West Georgia Technical College attained an average student retention rate of 97% for the past five years, and there are a number of support services available to students to help aid in successful completion of the program.
+The medical Assisting Program at West Georgia Technical College has a student retention rate of 100% for the 2016 admission cohort, and there are a number of support services available to students to help aid in successful completion of the program.